pechyonkin/100_Days_of_ML_Code/README.md

 ---

+## Day 18.
+January 27, Sunday.

+Today I started writing an overview of the [ZFNet](https://arxiv.org/abs/1311.2901) for my [website](https://pechyonkin.me/architectures/).

+While doing it I got confused about convolutions, transposed convolutions and backprop throught them.
+That finally got me to read the [Guide to Convolution Arithmetic for Deep Learning](https://arxiv.org/abs/1603.07285) (with [awesome GIFs](https://github.com/vdumoulin/conv_arithmetic)).
+That clarified it a lot.

+## Day 17.
+January 26, Saturday.

+Today I [learned](https://www.youtube.com/watch?v=KdZ4HF1SrFs) that Python has `while-else` and `for-else` loops.
+The `else` clause is evaluated once when the loop condition becomes false.
+It won't be evaluated if there is a break statement or an error thrown inside the while loop.

 ## Day 16.
 January 25, Friday.

 Worked on Jeremy's PyTorch tutorial.
 PyTorch is much more pleasing than TF.
 Will add more details later.